isabella232/audience-manager-admin.pt-BR/help/admin/admin-login.md

 ---
-description: Faça logon na ferramenta Adobe Audience Manager Admin com o navegador da Web.
+description: Faça logon na Ferramenta de administração do Adobe Audience Manager com o navegador da Web.
 A ferramenta Administrador do Audience Manager permite adicionar e configurar empresas, servidores, relatórios, formatos e usuários.
 Você também pode visualizar ou editar seu perfil pessoal.
 seo-description: Log in to the Adobe Audience Manager Admin tool with your web browser.
 The Audience Manager Admin tool lets you add and configure companies, servers, reports, formats, and users.
 You can also view or edit your personal profile.
 seo-title: Log In to Audience Manager Admin
 title: Faça logon no Administrador do Audience Manager